CloudyDory/cudaica_win/README.md

 1. NVIDIA GPU with enough GPU Memory (> 4GB recommend, depending on your data size).

 2. NVIDIA CUDA

+   For normal users (recommeded for most people): Install only the CUDA runitme and latest drivers.

+   For developers who need to compile the source code: Install CUDA runtime, CUDA development and latest drivers.

 3. Intel Math Kernel Library

    Both the old Intel Parallel Studio XE/Intel Math Kernel Library 2020 and the new Intel OneAPI base toolkit are supported.

+   Only MKL is needed, there is no need to install other components for both normal users and developers.

 4. EEGLAB with MATLAB